mvolkmann/blog/src/htmx.md

 The steps to do this are as follows:

 1. Install Tailwind by entering `bun install -d tailwindcss`
-1. Create the file `tailwind.config.js` by entering `bunx tailwindcss init`
+1. Enter `bunx tailwindcss init` to create the file `tailwind.config.js`.
 1. Edit the value of `content` in `tailwind.config.js` to be `content: ['**/*.tsx'],`
 1. Create the file `global.css` containing the following: